abdullah-daulatzai/abdullah-daulatzai/README.md

 ## About Me
-I’m a passionate and driven Full-Stack Developer with a solid foundation in Computer Science and Technology.
-I’m genuinely excited by the process of building practical applications and constantly improving my skill set.
-Comfortable working across both front-end and back-end, I focus on delivering high-quality, user-centred solutions.
-I thrive in collaborative environments, where diverse perspectives are valued, and clear communication leads to the best outcomes.
-I’m eager to take on new challenges, contribute to meaningful projects, and grow within a supportive and forward-thinking team.
+I am a passionate Full-Stack Developer with a strong foundation in Computer Science and Technology.
+I enjoy building practical applications and constantly improving my skills.
+Whether front-end or back-end, I focus on delivering clean, user-friendly solutions.
+I thrive in team environments where clear communication and diverse perspectives lead to great results.

 🛠 My technical skill set includes:

 * Frontend: HTML, CSS, JavaScript, TypeScript, React,Tailwind CSS, Bootstrap
 * Backend: Node.js, Express.js, C#, SQLite3,MySQL, Knex

-Here are some ideas to get you started:
+🚀 I am committed to continuous learning and thrive on taking on new challenges as opportunities to grow.
+Exploring new technologies keeps me engaged, and I’m always looking to expand my skills

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...